Course Name: CASD 7337X Speech Sound Development and Disorders

 Students should inform the professor if they have a disability or any other situation that may require Section 504/ADA accommodations.
 The faculty and staff will attempt to work out whatever arrangements are necessary.

-Please provide me with your course accommodation form and discuss your specific accommodation with me as soon as possible to ensure accommodations are met in a timely fashion.
+Please provide your professor with your course accommodation form and discuss your specific accommodation with your professor as soon as possible to ensure accommodations are met in a timely fashion.

 In order to receive academic accommodations students must first be registered with the Center for Student Disability Services.
 Students who have a documented disability or who suspect that they might have a disability are invited to set up an appointment with the Director of the Center for Student Disability Services, Ms. Valerie Stewart-Lovell or the Assistant Director, Josephine Patterson or their general email testingcsds@brooklyn.cuny.edu